Stefan Baretzki: Auschwitz

-However, at other times, he attempted to help inmates, such as bringing water to women confined to "Mexico", an especially primitive section of the camp lacking the most basic facilities.
+At other times, Baretzki reportedly helped inmates, such as bringing water to women confined to "Mexico", an especially primitive section of the camp lacking the most basic facilities.
 SS-Obersturmführer Johann Schwarzhuber, the commandant of Auschwitz II-Birkenau, thwarted these efforts.
 Schwarzhuber told Baretzki that he should not have any compassion for Jewish prisoners.
 In the spring of 1944, Viktor Pestek was arrested after returning to the camp and attempting to rescue additional inmates.
 Baretzki claimed that he had seen other SS men beating Pestek.
 Ryszard Henryk Kordek, a prisoner, contradicted this saying that Baretzki had raised the alarm over Pestek's return, and was one of the guards who beat him.
 During the liquidation of the Theresienstadt family camp in July 1944, Baretzki asked his superiors to spare the lives of the children imprisoned there.
 A selection was held for teenage boys, and some were saved, but Franz Lucas intervened to prevent saving the girls.
 Asked to explain his actions at his trial, Baretzki stated that he had often attended theatrical performances at the children's block in the family camp.

 After the evacuation of Auschwitz, Baretzki was transferred to the SS division "30 January" and captured by Soviet forces in early May.
 Released on 17 August 1945, he settled near Koblenz and worked in a coal shop.
 In 1953, he was sentenced to 21 days in jail for assault; two years later, he was fined for resisting arrest.
 In 1956, he was fined once more for assault.
 He was never married.